-Firefighter raises concerns of mismanagement as Highway 82 fire grows
+Firefighter raises concerns of mismanagement as Highway 82 Fire grows

-JACKSONVILLE, Fla. — Fire trucks called off the front lines, mismanagement, and a lack of preventative measures - That’s the perspective of one firefighter who has been assisting in the response to the Highway 82 Fire, which is ravaging Southeast Georgia.
+BRANTLEY COUNTY, Ga. — Fire trucks called off the front lines, mismanagement and a lack of preventative measures - that’s the perspective of one firefighter who has been assisting in the response to the Highway 82 Fire, which is ravaging Southeast Georgia.

 Only Action News Jax spoke with the firefighter, who asked to remain anonymous.